cijujoseph/activiti-examples/aps-database-datamodel-rest-extension/README.md

 ![Data Model API Get List](example/screenshots/entity-lookup-get-list.png)

 * 	Step 5: If you look at the above screenshot, you can see that the fields/attributes in the REST response looks very DB-ish!
+This is because I created the data model entity using the "import attributes" feature in data model configuration.
+When using this feature  the attributes will be created with the column names of the database table.
 Let's now beautify the REST response to make the response look a little REST-ish.
 All you have to do is edit the data model attribute names based on your choice of naming convention (eg: lower camel case in this example).

 ![Data Model Attribute Renaming](example/screenshots/entity-attribute-names-beautified.png)